DustinMorado/subTOM/docs/source/functions/subtom_seed_positions.rst

 clicker file was created from, which is not used in placing spheres but is considered in seeding tubules to delineate between multiple tubules in each tomogram.
 Finally a running index of tube or sphere is added to the 6th field of the output motive list.
+If both ``do_tubule`` and ``rand_inplane`` evaluate to true as a boolean, then the final Euler angle (phi in AV3 notation, and psi/spin/inplane in other notations) will be randomized as opposed to directed along the tubular axis.

 -------
 Example